 |

 Intense!
-What this error message is trying to say is that Rust does not understand how to add an Option<i8> and an i8, since they’re different types.
+In effect, this error message means that Rust doesn’t understand how to add an Option<i8> and an i8, because they’re different types.
 When we have a value of a type like i8 in Rust, the compiler will ensure that we always have a valid value.
 We can proceed confidently without having to check for null before using that value.
 Only when we have an Option<i8> (or whatever type of value we’re working with) do we have to worry about possibly not having a value, and the compiler will make sure we handle that case before using the value.

-In other words, you have to convert an Option<T> to a T before you can do T stuff with it.
-This helps catch one of the most common issues with null, generally: assuming that something isn’t null when it actually is.
+In other words, you have to convert an Option<T> to a T before you can perform T operations with it.
+Generally, this helps catch one of the most common issues with null: assuming that something isn’t null when it actually is.

-This is pretty powerful: in order to have a value that can possibly be null, you have to explicitly opt in by making the type of that value Option<T>.
+Not having to worry about missing an assumption of having a not-null value helps you to be more confident in your code.
+In order to have a value that can possibly be null, you must explicitly opt in by making the type of that value Option<T>.
 Then, when you use that value, you are required to explicitly handle the case when the value is null.
 Everywhere that a value has a type that isn’t an Option<T>, you can safely assume that the value isn’t null.
 This was a deliberate design decision for Rust to limit null’s pervasiveness and increase the safety of Rust code.

-So, how do you get the T value out of a Some variant when you have a value of type Option<T> so that you can use that value?
-The Option<T> enum has a large number of methods useful in a variety of situations that you can check out in its documentation, and becoming familiar with them will be extremely useful in your journey with Rust.
+So, how do you get the T value out of a Some variant when you have a value of type Option<T> so you can use that value?
+The Option<T> enum has a large number of methods that are useful in a variety of situations; you can check them out in its documentation.
+Becoming familiar with the methods on Option<T> will be extremely useful in your journey with Rust.

-What we generally want to do in order to use an Option<T> value is to have code that will handle each variant.
-We want some code that will run only in the case that we have a Some(T) value, and this code is allowed to use the inner T. We want some other code to run if we have a None value, and that code doesn’t have a T value available.
-The match expression is a control flow construct that does just this, when used with enums: it will run different code depending on which variant of the enum it has, and that code can use the data inside the matching value.
+In general, in order to use an Option<T> value, we want to have code that will handle each variant.
+We want some code that will run only when we have a Some(T) value, and this code is allowed to use the inner T. We want some other code to run if we have a None value, and that code doesn’t have a T value available.
+The match expression is a control flow construct that does just this when used with enums: it will run different code depending on which variant of the enum it has, and that code can use the data inside the matching value.

-The Match Control Flow Operator
+The match Control Flow Operator

-Rust has an extremely powerful control-flow operator, match, that allows us to compare a value against a series of patterns and then execute code based on which pattern matches.
+Rust has an extremely powerful control-flow operator called match that allows us to compare a value against a series of patterns and then execute code based on which pattern matches.
 The power comes from the expressiveness of the patterns and the compiler checks that make sure all possible cases are handled.

 Think of a match expression kind of like a coin sorting machine: coins slide down a track with variously sized holes along it, and each coin falls through the first hole it encounters that it fits into.
-In the same way, values go through each pattern in a match, and at the first pattern the value “fits”, the value will fall into the associated code block to be used during execution.
+In the same way, values go through each pattern in a match, and at the first pattern the value “fits,” the value will fall into the associated code block to be used during execution.